 A researcher at the University of Missouri (MU) found that the stress of complying with Federal welfare program requirements can put a strain on families, inadvertently having a negative effect on the families’ children.
 Associate Professor Colleen Heflin at MU’s Truman School of Public Affairs studied the cognitive scores of children whose families receive assistance from Temporary Assistance for Needy Families (TANF).
 She found that 3-year-old children whose families were on TANF had much lower cognitive scores than children not on the program.

 The mainstream media’s love-to-hate relationship with Sarah Palin rages on, as they dissect the recently released emails from her time as Alaska’s Governor.
 The sheer number of emails, more than 24,000, was supposed to offer an unheard-of glimpse into the intricacies of her time as Governor.

 A year and a half ago, President Barack Obama had no kind words for Wall Street.
 However, as he enters his re-election campaign, the President begins by courting the very people he called “fat cats.”

 Many in the mainstream media were eagerly anticipating the release of Sarah Palin’s emails, hoping to find some scrap of embarrassing information on the former Governor of Alaska.
-However, the more than 24,000 emails largely showed Palin as a pragmatic leader focused on her State.
+However, the 24,199 emails largely showed Palin as a pragmatic leader focused on her State.